lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_red_part_2_say.md

 - Where can you find even more detailed information about your team data?

 ### 3. Are there any team data table values you would like to explore in the team data UI?
 - If so, which ones?
-Open the data UI to examine your question.
+Open the Data UI to examine your question.

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?
 - If so, what is surprising?
 Does the estimation definition (second to last columnn, text in red) help you to interpret the variable value?